 So pleased to have graphic designers Timo Kuilder and Jeff Schreiber from Regular Bold Italic with us this week.
 Prepare for some catching up on the typeface creation topic, as you’ll learn quite a few new words.
 I made it easy for you to follow our conversation without dictionary by including a few definitions here and there.

 How did the Regular Bold Italic (RBI) came to be?
 Why did you decide to partner up?

 The first typeface I made was Bigmouth back in 2009, mainly out of curiosity.
 It’s pretty magic to type in your own font.
 Jeff Schreiber did his internship at the studio I was working for as a freelance designer.
 He also began making typefaces and immediately started kicking my ass.
 So I had to step up my game.
-This is a good thing about collaborating, you can inspire each other and it’s just more fun then doing stuff alone.
+This is the good thing about collaborating, you can inspire each other and it’s just more fun than doing stuff alone.

 We started RBI mainly because we like to draw letters.
 It’s true that we didn’t spend years and years creating the new DIN or a twenty four-folded Helvetica.
 Our perfection lies in exciting shapes and fonts with character.
 Every time I make a logotype I have to control myself not to make a whole alphabet out of it.